Aayush1011/react-movie-app/README.md

 # About The App
-This app allows you to login/signup and rate your favorite movies.
+In this app you can search for movies to find out its plot, cast, etc as well as login/signup to rate the movies.

 **************************************************************************************************